Spiritus Hermeticum: part three

 Contradictions and conundrums

-We ended part two with the statement that with very exceptions none of the modern translators of the Corpus Hermeticum are occultists.
+We ended part two with the statement that with very few exceptions none of the modern translators of the Corpus Hermeticum are occultists.
 Hence they are unable to recognise the many errors, half-truths, misunderstandings and misinterpretations made by their predecessors over the centuries, most of whom were not occultists either.
-Neither are they qualified to recognise—much less understand—the profound esoteric truths which are concealed underneath the complex allegories, glyphs and symbols in which the Corpus Hermeticum abounds.
+Neither are they qualified to recognise—much less understand—the profound esoteric truths which lie concealed beneath the copious complex allegories, glyphs and symbols to be found within the Corpus Hermeticum.
 It is this grave deficiency, more than careless scholarship, or even deliberate meddling, which has given rise to the many contradictions in the Poemander and Asclepios, as well as the fragments found in the Suidas and Stobaeus.
 This is the reason we have called our investigation Spiritus Hermeticum, not Corpus Hermeticum, for we are not concerned with the dead body—the 'corpus'—of Hermeticism, but with its inner, living Spirit.

 Let us examine one of the most serious errors in the Poemander.
 When speaking of Hermes, the book tells us that "God begat a man equal to himself."
 Can you see the colossal mistake here?
 No wise man, as we believe Hermes to have been, would presume to make such a claim, for God is as far removed in Wisdom from the wisest man that ever breathed on earth as the Sun is removed from a guttering candle in a dark cellar filled with bemused bats.
 This is but common sense, is it not?
 As we told you in part one, we are in no doubt that the 'man' Hermes must have been one of the wisest men that ever lived.
 As a man, we do not know his equal, but that still does not make him equal to God.
 But there is one ray of light which redeems the translators, scholars, philologists, theologians and academics mentioned above, and that is that they all lament the decay of the Egyptian religion, whose great secrets were no longer known.
 They all pay deep respect to that marvellous religion, or of what was left of it, making of Egypt of that time, and the times before when it truly flourished, the temple of the Universe; and with this verdict we agree with all our heart.
 According to Philo Judaeus, a Hellenized Jewish philosopher who flourished in the first century B.C., Hermes is the preacher of repentance par excellence who teaches the way of salvation from the illusions of life on earth.
 With this too, we are in complete agreement.